 Most relevant research so far has been done in Thoroughbreds, but the new study will look at other breeds popular in the UK - specifically warmblood horses and Connemara ponies.

-The study will look at samples from two sets of horses/ponies within a 25-mile radius of the RVC's Hertfordshire Campus (AL9 7TA):
+The study will look at samples from two sets of horses/ponies in the UK

 - warmblood horses and fully registered Connemara ponies over the age of 8 with no history of tying-up or other muscle-related diseases.
 These animals will be control subjects and they are an important part of the study